fermisurfaces/IFermi/README.md

 2. **Taking a slice of a three-dimensional Fermi surface along a specified plane and plotting the resulting contour.**

-3. **Identification and visualisation of vanishingly small Fermi surfaces**

 Dependencies on external libraries: